aeropeek/s3tester/README.md

 New arguments:

-	-fanout - add fanout support for GET/PUT operations (remote copies in SUT) -interDelay - adds a delay between requests, measure in milliseconds.
+	-fanout - add fanout support for GET/PUT operations (remote copies in SUT) -interDelay - adds a delay between requests, measured in milliseconds.

 Data generated is random to prevent extreme DRR in SUT.